Grimsby Town F.C.: Climbing to the Football League again & New takeover (2021–)

 On 5 May 2021, local businessmen Jason Stockwood and Andrew Pettit under their company 1878 Partners completed their takeover of the football club after buying out majority shareholder John Fenty.

 In the 2021–22 season, Grimsby finished 6th in the National League.
 They defeated Notts County, in the quarter-final of the play-offs 2–1, and Wrexham in the semi-final 5–4.
 In the 2022 National League play-off final, they defeated Solihull Moors 2–1 after extra time to win promotion back to League Two at the London Stadium.

 On 1 March 2023, Grimsby advanced to the quarter-finals of the FA Cup for the first time since 1939 by beating Premier League side Southampton 2–1 away from home, becoming the first club in the competition's history to knock out five teams from a higher division.

+During 2023–24, Grimsby began working with Jamestown Analytics to support player recruitment and other football decisions.
+Vice-chairman Jason Stockwood disclosed the relationship in October 2024, saying the club used Jamestown's data and predictive analysis to help reduce risk while retaining human judgement over factors that data could not fully capture.
+The club later said its player recruitment lead worked closely with Jamestown, with Grimsby providing desired player criteria and Jamestown using bespoke metrics and predictive modelling to identify candidates.

 On 27 August 2025, Grimsby eliminated Manchester United in the second round of the EFL Cup, winning 12–11 on penalties following a 2–2 draw at Blundell Park in one of the biggest cup upsets of all time.
 They followed that up with a 1–0 away win over Championship side Sheffield Wednesday on 16 September 2025, before losing 5–0 at Blundell Park to Brentford in the fourth round on 28 October.

+On 25 April 2026, after a 4–0 against Swindon Town, Grimsby earnt a place in the League Two play-offs for the first time since their last appearance in 2006.